yicenma/tswd-portfolio/final-project-part-one.md

 ### Link1: https://www.cdc.gov/physicalactivity/basics/pa-health/index.htm

 This page provides information about the importance of physical activity for health.
 The page provides a comprehensive overview of the many benefits of physical activity, including improved cardiovascular health, stronger bones and muscles, better weight management, reduced risk of chronic diseases such as diabetes and some cancers, and improved mental health and well-being.
 The page also includes recommendations for physical activity, guidelines for different age groups, and links for getting started with a physical activity program.
+I use this data to list the benefits from the physical activity.

 ### Link2: https://www.cdc.gov/physicalactivity/data/inactivity-prevalence-maps/index.html

 This data provides information on physical inactivity in the United States.
 The page includes maps and data showing the prevalence of physical inactivity by state and territory, as well as information on disparities in physical inactivity among different racial/ethnic and socio-economic groups.
 This page’s data provide valuable insights into the current state of physical inactivity in the United States and better understand the trends and disparities in physical inactivity.
+I use these data to emphasis the inactive portion population and how it is distributed into the US state map.

 ### Link3: https://www.cdc.gov/nchs/data/databriefs/db360_tables-508.pdf#page=4

 It shows a table of the prevalence of obesity and severe obesity among adults in the United States(aged 20 and over) from 19999 to 2018.
+I use it to create a line chart so that we can track the trend and find out more people's lack of awareness of health.

 ### Link4:https://www.cdc.gov/heartdisease/facts.htm#:~:text=Heart%20disease%20is%20the%20leading,1%20in%20every%204%20deaths.

 This page provides data and statistics on heart disease, including its prevalence, causes, and risk factors.
 It also provides information on the relationship between heart disease and other health behaviors, such as physical activity, diet, and smoking.
 The page also includes information on the steps people can take to reduce their risk of heart disease, such as maintaining a healthy lifestyle, managing risk factors, and seeking regular medical care.
+I use the data to increase awareness of heart disease so that I can introduce the importance and benefits of importance physical activities.

 ## Data Source 2 New York Post Article

 Link: https://nypost.com/2019/01/13/this-is-why-most-americans-dont-exercise-more/

 This article published by the New York Post provides information on why many Americans do not exercise regularly.
 The article cites various reasons for this, including lack of time, lack of motivation, and lack of access to suitable exercise facilities.
 The article also touches on some of the common excuses people use for not exercising, such as being too busy or too tired.
 Additionally, the article provides information on the health benefits of regular exercise and encourages people to find ways to make physical activity a part of their daily routine.
+I use the data to shift the focus to the top three reasons of not work out.

 ## Data Source 3 Our World in Data

 Link: https://ourworldindata.org/life-expectancy#twice-as-long-life-expectancy-around-the-world

 It provides information on life expectancy around the world.
 The page includes interactive visualizations and data on life expectancy trends over time and across different countries and regions.
 It also provides information on the factors that influence life expectancy, including health behaviors such as physical activity, diet, and smoking, as well as broader societal factors such as income, education, and healthcare access.
 The information on this page provides a comprehensive overview of life expectancy trends.
+I use the data to show the increase medical technology trend so that I can compare with the increase of obesity rate trend.

 ## Data Source 4 Building Indiana Article

 Link: https://buildingindiana.com/we-waste-a-lot-time-and-money/#:~:text=31%25%20of%20people%20waste%20roughly,waste%20roughly%203%20hours%20daily

 It discusses how people waste a lot of time and money.
 The post states the percentage of people who waste hours daily on activities that do not add value to their lives, such as browsing social media, watching TV, or playing video games.
 The post also discusses how this wasted time and money can impact an individual's physical and financial health, as well as their overall well-being.
 The post concludes by suggesting that people can improve their lives by reducing the amount of time they waste on non-essential activities and instead focusing on activities that add value, such as exercising, reading, or pursuing hobbies.
+I can use the data to prove that most of people can save some time daily to do the workout.

 ## Data Source 5 Techjury Article